 She was also one of three students to be selected for an internship at Melbourne’s major metropolitan daily, The Age, where she experienced the buzz of a newsroom and had an article picked up by various radio and television programs including 3AW, ABC Radio National and The Project.

 Alana endeavours to travel overseas during her final year of study, not only to further her training, but to gain an international perspective on the current state of the global media landscape.

 In a nutshell: Italian food, ’90s rock, black boots, extensive sticky note reminders, creating makeshift forms of shorthand, over-analysing literary classics, anything containing chocolate and, of course, writing.

-Her work has featured in Thomson Reuters Legal Insight, The Age, The Australian, The Conversation, The Sydney Morning Herald, The Canberra Times, Brisbane Times, The Courier, Crikey’s Laugh Track, Broadsheet Melbourne, Tennis Australia, Tennis Panorama News, Beat Magazine, Everguide, SYN Radio, 89.9 LightFM, Yass FM, Victoria Law Foundation’s Everyday-Law, The SportingJournal and Lot’s Wife.
+Her work has featured in Thomson Reuters Legal Insight, The Age, The Australian, The Conversation, The Sydney Morning Herald, The Canberra Times, Brisbane Times, The Weekly Review, The Courier, Crikey’s Laugh Track, Broadsheet Melbourne, Tennis Australia, Tennis Panorama News, Beat Magazine, Everguide, SYN Radio, 89.9 LightFM, Yass FM, Victoria Law Foundation’s Everyday-Law, The SportingJournal and Lot’s Wife.
 Her blog, InkedHistoryOfNow, serves as an outlet whereby she may publish pieces of creative writing and express her appreciation for literature and music.